Gr3atWh173/is_down/README.md

 ```

 ## Common issues
-On Windows, Ruby may raise an SSL error.
+On Windows, Ruby may raise an SSL error ("certificate verify failed").
 To fix it:
 1. Download a cacert from https://curl.haxx.se/docs/caextract.html
 2. Set an environment variable 'SSL\_CERT\_FILE' to the path of the downloaded file.

 ## Development

 1. Fork this repo